 Click here for information about our patron Saint Paul.

 We hope that the following descriptions offered by the architects and artists of our campus will enhance your understanding and appreciation of our church.
-As you may guess, we are very proud of our Church building, but most of all we trust that we may all realize that the Church is not just made of stone and concrete but of flesh and blood.
-In other words, we are called by God to Know Him, to Love Him, and to Serve Him and one another.
-As you leave this Holy Place, may you too be a 'Church' to those you meet along the road to our eternal home in God's Kingdom.
+As you may guess, we are very proud of our church building, but most of all we trust that we may all realize that the Church is not just made of stone and concrete but of flesh and blood.
+In other words, we are called by God to Know Him, to Love Him, and to Serve Him in this world.
+As you leave this holy place, may you too be a 'church' to those you meet along the road to our eternal home in God's Kingdom.